ChronicDiseaseEpi/TableTidierOutputs/README.md

 </figure>

 It looks better still if you paste a json file such as “collection_123_all.json” into json viewer (just google to find one).
-IN the snapshot below you can see the list structure quite clearly.
-For our json files, the highest level of structure is each table.
-Within each table there are sections for information, notes, data and terminology.
+In the snapshot below you can see the list structure quite clearly.
+For our json files, the highest level of structure is each table object.
+Within each table object there are sections for information, notes, data and terminology.
 There are also objects which allow us to map between data and terminology.

 <figure>
 <img src="json_image.png"